loganintech/gitpub/README.md

 1. Create a personal access token with api scope from https://gitlab.com/profile/personal_access_tokens
 2. Set the environment variable `GITLAB_REPO_TOKEN` to the generated personal access token.

+_Note_: Optionally set the `GITLAB_USERNAME` environment variable to enable printing a link to the repo.

 ### Gitlab
 ```